interNFT/nft-rfc/spec/nft-rfc-003_native_NFT_interface/README.md

 * `NFT Wallet`: an array of references(`NFT ID`) to Account ID.

-* `NFT Classification ID`: an identifier of the type or denomination of the NFT.
+* `NFT Classification ID`: an identifier of the type or class of the NFT.

 * `NFT Metadata`: any metadata related to the NFT.
 It is defined by an `ID`, `Value` and `Type`

 ### Desired Properties

 **Standard ownership transfer logic**
-The NFT functionality is split into two modules, the NFT, and NFT wallet modules.
-NFT module handles the mint, mutation, and burns logic with the NFT wallet module handling the ownership transfer transactions.
-Both modules can operate independently on different chains.
+The overall NFT functionality is split into two objects, the NFT, and NFT wallet.
+NFT object handles the mint, mutation, and burns logic with the NFT wallet object handling the ownership transfers.
+Both objects can operate independently on different chains.

 **Singular representation/instantiation**
 The NFTs are addressed by the same hash of the immutable properties, enforcing singular representation/instantiation of NFT across chains.

 **Singular wallet implementation**
-NFT wallet module implements the wallet and transfer logic and is agnostic to other custom logic related to the NFTs allowing for a singular wallet implementation of all the NFT types.
+NFT wallet object implements the wallet and transfer logic and is agnostic to other custom logic associated with the underlying NFT implementation allowing for a singular wallet implementation for all the defined NFT interface.

 **Implementation flexibility**
 The NFT module implements all the basic functional requirements of an NFT with no restrictions on the extension of the functionalities to account for more complex application logic, as long as the implementation satisfies the NFT interface.

-**Reduced load on interchain protocol**
+**Reduce load/dependence on inter-chain protocol**
-The three modules comprising the NFT functionality, NFTFactory, Wallet, and Metadata, do no need to communicate with each other to sync their state at each transaction.
-They function pretty independently only with only a few transactions requiring inter-chain operability(interchain send, burn transactions).
+The two objects comprising the NFT functionality, NFT & NFT wallet do no need to communicate with each other to sync their state at each transaction.
+They function independently only with only a few transactions requiring dependence on the inter-chain protocol(interchain send, burn transactions).

-**Commoditization**
+**Commodification**
-All the NFTs are represented with a class or classification allowing for transactions to address NFTs though classes instead of direct addresses and hence allowing for NFT commoditization.
+All the NFTs are represented with a class or classification allowing for transactions to address NFTs though classes instead of direct addresses and hence allowing for NFT commodification.

-**Trusted minting, mutation and burn execution and Interoperability with private chains** The minting, mutation, and burn logic is implemented natively on the issuing chain and is always handled by the same chain instead of handing over the mutation logic to the recipient chain on an NFT transfer.
+**Trusted minting, mutation and burn execution and Interoperability with private chains** The minting, mutation, and burn logic is implemented natively on the issuing chain and is always handled by the same chain instead of handing over the mutation logic to the recipient chain on an NFT ownership transfer.
 This allows for private and privately validated chains to also exchange their NFTs with other chains while ensuring the execution environment trust and logic privacy(if required).

 **Native implementation and interoperability**
 The NFT module is implemented at the native chain application logic level instead of at the Smart Contract level, leveraging the chain’s native interoperability protocols to transfer NFTs between chains instead of permissioned bridge Smart Contracts.
+The basic interface and functionalities of the NFT may be extended by smart contracts to allow for more complex application logic.

 ## Technical Specification